noahjpark/Algorithms/Arrays and Strings/README.md

-These are various implementations I came up with for array and string problems
+These are various algorithm solutions for Array and String type problems.